Sam M. Walton College of Business

-The Sam M. Walton College of Business (often known as Walton College or abbreviated WCOB on campus) is the business college at the University of Arkansas in Fayetteville, Arkansas.
-Created in 1926, the college is the second-largest college at the University, with over 5,000 undergraduate students as of Fall 2016.
-Walton College is known nationally for a strong emphasis on retail, finance, information systems, and supply chain management.
+The Sam M. Walton College of Business (Walton College or Walton) is the business school at the University of Arkansas, a public research university in Fayetteville, Arkansas.
+Created in 1926, the college is the largest college at the University of Arkansas, serving nearly 10,000 students.
+Walton College offers undergraduate, master's, executive education, and doctoral programs and is known nationally for its strong programs in retail, entrepreneurship, information systems, and supply chain management.
+U.S. News & World Report consistently ranks Walton College among the top business schools in the country.
 The college has a close relationship with Walmart Stores, Inc., based in nearby Bentonville, Arkansas, and related vendor community.

-The Sam Walton College of Business is among the top 25 undergraduate business schools and ranked in the top fifty graduate business schools in the nation in results published by U.S. News & World Report.
-The Master of Business Administration program is often ranked in the top 50 graduate business schools in the US.
-The Wall Street Journal ranked the University of Arkansas’s Walton M.B.A. the 11th best return on investment out of 600 other business programs in the United States.
-The analysis, which reviewed federal student loan and post-graduation salary data, found that students in the program take on an average of $27,800 in federal student loan debt and go on to earn an average of $106,421 annually two years after graduating.

 History

-The School of Business Administration was established within the University of Arkansas in 1926.
+The School of Business Administration was founded in 1926 by Harvard graduate Charles C. Fichtner, who became the college's first dean.
+The original curricula covered accounting, banking, finance, general business, industrial management, and marketing.
+The college gained accreditation from the Association to Advance Collegiate Schools of Business, also known as AACSB International, in 1931.

+A $100,000 donation from business owner Barney Lewis, class of 1934, helped establish a professional development program at the college that would later become the Leadership Walton program.
+In 1996, the Donald W. Reynolds Foundation gifted the college $6.7 million, which funded the Reynolds Center for Enterprise Development.

 Eponym

 The college is named after the founder of Walmart Stores, Inc., Sam Walton, when in October 1998, the Walton Family Charitable Support Foundation made a $50 million upfront cash gift.
 The company is headquartered in nearby Bentonville, Arkansas, and employs hundreds of Walton College graduates.
 This was the largest ever given to a public business college at the time.
 This established the "Sam M. Walton College of Business Administration", but the name was shorted to the "Sam M. Walton College of Business" in 2000.

+Walmart's Live Better U education program offers free tuition and books for Walmart associates looking to earn undergraduate degrees in supply chain management, marketing and general business from Walton College.